austinrivera96/Just-Another-Day/README.md

 HUNT LEAD: "One of those two hops is a red herring, and I want you to prove it rather than assume it.
 They landed on the IT workstation.
 Did they actually do anything there?
 Check, and tell me what you found."

 ### 📌 Finding
-the attacker established a remote session but did not execute commands, run tools, or perform meaningful actions there
+The attacker established a remote session but did not execute commands, run tools, or perform meaningful actions there

 ### 🔍 Evidence